TaskRatchet/TaskRatchet.com/src/help/faq.md

 ### Is TaskRatchet free?

 Yes!
-TaskRatchet is entirely free to use.
-You will only be charged if you don't complete a task you've added by the deadline you chose.
+TaskRatchet is free to use.
+You only pay when you miss a deadline.

 ### Why does TaskRatchet need my payment details?